 The statue of Tatsuko, a folklore girl character who was cursed and turned into a dragon, is another thing to see in the lake.
 It is just beside the Ukiki Shrine.
 Together, they make a view super irresistible to capture with our cameras.
 On the other side of the lake, we can see Gozanoishi Shrine with a red Torii facing the lake.
 It’s also an Instagrammable spot we should not miss when we visit Lake Tazawa.

-Being situated at 1269 meters above sea level, Lake Chuzenji is hailed as Japan’s one of the highest elevation lakes.
+Being situated at 1269 meters above sea level, Lake Chuzenji is one of Japan’s highest elevation lakes.
 This setting allows the lake’s visitors to see mystic sceneries along the lakeshore, with clouds lying closer to the ground, a scenic view that mostly happens during sunrise.

 Lake Chuzenji is located in Nikko National Park, the town of Nikko in Tochigi Prefecture.
 It is surrounded by rivers, mountains, and waterfalls, making the lake an ultimate destination for nature lovers.